pingcap/docs/v3.1/reference/performance/optimizer-hints.md

 Also, you can append `@QB_NAME` to each table name of a hint to specify which query block the table belongs to.

-### SM_JOIN(t1, t2)
+### SM_JOIN(t1_name [, tl_name ...])

-The `SM_JOIN(t1, t2)` hint tells the optimizer to use a sort-merge join for the two tables `t1` and `t2`.
+The `SM_JOIN(t1_name [, tl_name ...])` hint tells the optimizer to use the sort-merge join algorithm for the given table(s).
 Generally, this algorithm consumes less memory but takes longer processing time.
 If there is a very large data volume or insufficient system memory, it is recommended to use this hint.
+For example:

 {{< copyable "sql" >}}